OpenIndiana/oi-docs/docs/notes/topics.md

 * [OpenSolaris SMF Community](https://web.archive.org/web/20090602164813/http://opensolaris.org/os/community/smf/)
 * [OpenSolaris SMF FAQ](https://web.archive.org/web/20090603223153/http://opensolaris.org/os/community/smf/faq)

+#### ABI support

+* Write about the change from Sun Studio to GCC its implications for ABI from previous Solaris releases/OpenSolaris, etc.
+    * For more details, see: [http://openindiana.org/pipermail/oi-dev/2014-December/003496.html](http://openindiana.org/pipermail/oi-dev/2014-December/003496.html)
+    * We might also want to talk about what other effects (if any) have/will result from the move to OI-Userland

+#### Write about Virtualization

+* add a page about running OI as a virtual guest in Virtualbox, VMware, KVM, talk about which provides the best hardware support, guest tools compatibility, other caveats, etc.

 ## Handbook - Network Communications

 Have a look at the following resources for ideas and inspiration for writing new content: